maschhoff/prpdf/README.md

 ` docker run -d --name='PRPDF' -v '/mnt/user/Share':'/Archiv/':'rw' -v '/mnt/user/SCAN':'/source/static/pdf/':'rw' -v '/mnt/user/appdata/prpdf/':'/source/config':'rw' 'knex666/prpdf' python3 /source/prpdf.py`

+Note: besited a folder structure for documents in a folder you mount to /Archiv/ you can volume mount any directory you want to /Archiv/ to build you own virtual folder structure
+` -v '/mnt/user/Files/Accounting':'/Archiv/Accounting':'rw'`

 ## Run with python on linux
 Note: Please enshure to run it from /source/ create a folder /Archiv for your files